How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 (Still not seeing Facebook results on AppsFlyer?
 Click here)

-With basic tracking already set up for Facebook, it's time for some quick advanced tracking setup.
+With basic attribution already set up for Facebook, it's time for some quick advanced attribution setup.

 In-App Events Mapping

 When enabling the Facebook in-app events mapping for an app for the first time, all the af_XXX events from the SDK are automatically mapped to Facebook's pre-defined event list.
 This automatic mapping saves you time and decreases mapping mistakes significantly.

 - The Sending Option for all SDK defined events is Events attributed to any partner or organic, i.e., your entire user base is available to be reported to Facebook.

 - Click Add Event to add an SDK Event to the list

 |SDK Event Name||The name of the event, as received by AppsFlyer either from the SDK integrated in your app, or from server to server events.